 When employees lose their enthusiasm for their jobs, business suffers.
 Over 50% of US workers are doing just enough to get by.
-In other words, they are killing time at work.
 What steps can your company take to get its employees engaged?
 Here are some of the top ways suggested by successful business leaders and HR professionals:

 1. Show That You Care

 Show your employees that you care by keeping them informed about what is going on in the company.
 Taking the time to communicate with employees about the business sets a positive tone.
 It indicates that the leadership views all employees as respected and valuable assets.

 It shows them that you trust them with information about the company.
 Keeping people informed also means keeping communications open.
 That also means encouraging their ideas and suggestions about the business.

 2. Challenge Your Employees By Giving Them More Responsibility

 When you challenge an employee by giving them more responsibility, you show your trust and confidence in them.
 Your employees will respond by becoming more engaged and operating with a higher sense of loyalty and responsibility to the company.
 One way to help ensure success is to identify individual skills and natural abilities and provide them with opportunities to apply those skills.
 Maybe assign a special project that is “perfect” for a particular employee or team of employees.
 With your support, this additional responsibility will also allow the employee an opportunity to grow and achieve a higher level of performance.